Director: Roger A. Coulombe, Jr.

 Degrees offered: Master of Science (MS) and Doctor of Philosophy (PhD) in Toxicology

 Established in 1962, USU’s Interdepartmental Graduate Program in Toxicology is one of the first degree-granting graduate toxicology programs in the country.
-More than 150 students have received MS and PhD degrees through this research-intensive interdisciplinary program.
-Students affiliate with the program through one of several departments: Animal, Dairy and Veterinary Sciences (ADVS); Biology (BIOL); Chemistry and Biochemistry (CAB); Civil and Environmental Engineering (CEE); or Plants, Soils, and Climate (PSC).
+More than 140 students have received MS and PhD degrees through this research-intensive interdisciplinary program.
+Students affiliate with the program through one of several departments: Animal, Dairy and Veterinary Sciences (ADVS); Biology; Chemistry and Biochemistry; Civil and Environmental Engineering (CEE); or Plants, Soils, and Climate (PSC).
 The USDA Poisonous Plants Laboratory also provides facilities and research projects for study.

 Students with a degree in life sciences, physical science, medical science, or engineering and with adequate preparation in chemistry, biology, physics, and/or mathematics are encouraged to apply.
 Admission to the program requires compliance with the general admission requirements of the School of Graduate Studies, a faculty sponsor, and acceptance into the sponsoring professor’s home department.
 Applicants should have a minimum GPA of 3.0 from completed degree programs.
 International students must receive a minimum TOEFL score of 250 (computer- based) or 600 (paper-based).

 Major Research Areas